DataStrategist/linuxRstuff/README.md

 Another way is to get yourself to `/` and then type `sudo du -h --max-depth=1` to see the biggest culprits

+## Is your process running

+Once you have stuff running on the server, you can check to see if it's runnning.
+A few ways:

+`htop` and then sort by STATE (by pressing F6).
+Everything you see w/ an `R` is running, `S` is stopped.

+`sudo ps aux | grep STUFF` will check for the status of `STUFF` to see if its running or not.

 ## copying stuff to/from the server

 Upload the file yourFile.xyz to your home directory on the VM